Zokalyx/theconfluence/bot/NewDesign.md

 print(departures)
 ```

-No database updates should have happend by now, because the ultimate source of modifications are posts by `u/theconfluencer`.
+No database updates should have happened by now, because the ultimate source of modifications are posts by `u/theconfluencer`.

 ## Updating the database